-Choose your own adventure on the Green Loop
+Choose your own adventure on the Green Loop has ended

 This year's Green Loop route highlights future Green Loop project in Central City which will be a six-mile linear park that connects people through the heart of the city, improving access to and linking regional attractions, cultural institutions, employment centers, and shopping districts.

 PDF version of the Sticker Hunt map for download or print

 Explore highlights on the route with our interactive Google Map which shows, parks, PBOT transportation projects, Healthy Business Plazas and bike shops!

 Play the Sticker Hunt

 As part of the Choose your own Portland Adventure theme for this year, we are bringing back our Sunday Parkways Presented by Kaiser Permanente Sticker Hunt!
 There are multiple places along the route where you can spot stickers, earn a reward generously provided by Kaiser Permanente, and be entered to win prizes.

 Visit the Kaiser Permanente NW Sunday Parkways page to download the Sticker Hunt materials, request your own kit, learn about upcoming events, and enjoy a library of videos that focus on hope and resilience.

 - Text the word RESILIENCE to 844-874-0050 to get notified with updates throughout the season.